Overview

 DB check returns False after rebooting

 Reboot and check again.
-If still False after a second attempt, contact DataON support.
+If still False, contact DataON support.

 Server prompted for BitLocker recovery key during reboot

 Enter your recovery key to resume booting.
-After Windows loads, BitLocker re-enables automatically.
-Continue with the remaining steps — this does not indicate a problem with the procedure.
+BitLocker re-enables automatically.
+Continue with remaining steps.

 Important Notes After Completion

-- This is an interim measure.
-The 5000 Series cannot receive new Secure Boot security updates after June 2026.
+• This is an interim measure.
 A hardware refresh to the DataON 8000 Series is the recommended long-term path.

 Contact DataON Support